 Director – Languages

 Neeta Gupta is a publisher at Yatra Books.
 Besides translating and contributing to various magazines, she has been the editor of Bhartiya Anuvad Parishad’s quarterly journal on translation, Anuvaad.
 Yatra Books has been coordinating the Indian Languages Publishing Programme of Penguin Books India.
-They have published over a two hundred books in Hindi, Urdu and Marathi.
+They have published over two hundred books in Hindi, Urdu and Marathi.

 Pramod Kumar KG